 A city nestled between glorious snow-capped peaks and expansive alpine planes, Innsbruck is a truly breathtaking landscape for those lucky enough to behold it.
 Popular year round thanks to the huge amount of thrilling summer and winter activities on offer, the city is a favourite holiday destination for thrill seekers and city wanderers alike.

 For outdoor adventurers, Innsbruck and its mountainous surroundings are the ultimate playground.
 With skiing, tobogganing and bobsledding in the winter and hiking, paragliding and rafting the rest of the year, its alpine location makes it perfect for travellers itching for a new adventure.
 For those who prefer to stay a bit closer to home, Innsbruck’s Old Town has a wide variety of beautiful architecture, fascinating museums and stylish boutiques to peruse.
 So, whether you’re ready to take on the Austrian Alps or prefer not to stray too far from the comfort and warmth of the city streets, Innsbruck is a charming destination everyone can enjoy.

 Don't Forget Before you Fly

-As a British national, you do not need to apply for a visa or any other travel documentation when visiting Austria.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 If you are a non-UK national residing in Britain, however, different rules may apply to you, so it is best to check with the Austrian Embassy before your departure.
 The official currency of Austria is the euro (€), which is easy to obtain both in the UK before your trip or during your stay in Innsbruck.